 Elite Plus (101N182V01) is built for buyers with a cover need of ₹2 crore or more.
 The minimum sum assured is ₹2 crore, and you need an annual income of at least ₹10 lakh to be eligible.
 Entry age is capped at 45.

 The standout features are the Premium Break (same as Supreme, after five years, up to 12 months) and the Smart Exit Benefit.
 The Smart Exit lets you exit the policy after 25 completed policy years and receive 100% of all base premiums paid back, excluding taxes and extra premiums.
 It cannot be used in the final five policy years, which means you need a minimum policy term of 31 years to ever be eligible.
-This is a structural feature: it means buyers who take a 25-year policy cannot access Smart Exit at all.
+This is a structural feature.
+Buyers who take a 25-year policy cannot access Smart Exit at all.

 Elite Plus also pays an immediate ₹5 lakh advance within one working day of a claim being filed, provided required documents have been submitted and the policy has been in force for at least one year.